 No college class is truly useless.
-No matter how obscure or niche they may be, they all teach you something.
 But the fact of the matter is that many courses aren’t going to boost your bank account down the line.

-There are many reasons for this: Your career is in a different field, it’s hard to land a job that utilizes the material, or perhaps the skills you learn aren’t practical in this economy.
+There are many reasons for this.
+Maybe your career is in a different field, it’s hard to land a job that utilizes the material, or perhaps the skills you learn aren’t practical in this economy.

-That being said, let’s take a look at some college classes you can honestly skip taking.
+That being said, let’s take a look at some college classes that may not pay off.

 Dead languages